araddon/loges/README.md

 Why?
 ---------
-I wanted to send data to Elasticsearch for viewing in http://kibana.org/ and also wanted to read from kafka.  http://fluentd does this well but I choose go instead of native ruby support provided by Fluentd.
+We had 2 needs:  1) to send data to Elasticsearch for viewing in http://kibana.org/ and 2) if possible, unify the Logging/Metrics systems data-collection-forwarding.

-There are probably better tools out there for this but putting together the specific combination i wanted (LogStash format in Elasticsearch, Tail files, Read Kafka), see alternates below.
+There are probably better tools out there for this but putting together the specific combination of: (LogStash format in Elasticsearch, Tail files, Read Kafka, Metrics read from log files) didn't happen, see alternates below.

 Features
 -----------------

 * **Inputs**
-  * Stdio (Can read FluentD format)
+  * Stdin
   * Kafka
   * Tail Logs (multiple files)
+  * Monit (metrics vi http)
+  * Http  (custom)
 * **Transforms**:
    * Logstash http://logstash.net/
    * Colorizor for console
    * Concat into single line when needed (say error stack trace)
    * custom plugins
+   * Seperate Metrics Log Lines from regular log lines
-* **Outputs**
+* **Log Line Outputs**
-   * Stdout
+   * Stdout (optional colorized)
    * Elasticsearch
+* **Metric Outputs**
+   * Graphite

 Alternates
 -----------------